How to build a shed

 - Now put on the fascias and finials.
 Predrill 2mm holes to avoid splitting them.
 Nail them through the felt into the shed top frame with 40mm nails.

-Make sure you have a good sturdy padlock on your garden shed - theft from sheds is on the increase.
+Make sure you have a good sturdy padlock on your garden shed.

 7. Fixing the windows